["learn"]

 A pretty Falling Leaves cocktail to serve up this autumn

-4. Bee’s Knees cocktail
+4. Bee’s Knees

 Bee's Knees Cocktail on a dinner setting

-Ostensibly first poured by a bartender called Frank Meier at the Hotel Ritz Paris around 1920, honey simple syrup for cocktails was used in the Bee’s Knees cocktail to mask the taste of the questionable gin available at the time.
-These days, however, this ingredient highlights the beautiful herbaceous nature of the spirits like Bulldog Gin which we are lucky enough to have at our disposal.
+Apparently first poured by a bartender called Frank Meier at the Hotel Ritz Paris around 1920, honey simple syrup for cocktails was used in the Bee’s Knees cocktail to mask the taste of the questionable gin available at the time.
+These days, however, this ingredient highlights the beautiful herbaceous nature of the spirits like Bulldog Gin (opens in new window), which we are lucky enough to have at our disposal.

-5. Make it Count cocktail
+5. Make It Count cocktail

 A refreshing Make it Count cocktail that looks as nice as it tastes